thepru/manifesto/index.md

  - in general, inquire for and favor utility and general improvement, not accuracy of representation
  - https://en.wikipedia.org/wiki/Veil_of_ignorance

+[^helpers]: Fred Rodgers’ mom’s way of looking for hope in bad situations.

-[^kant]: "Act in such a way that you treat humanity, whether in your own person or in the person of any other, never merely as a means to an end, but always at the same time as an end" - Immanuel Kant, Grounding for the Metaphysics of Morals[4]
+[^kant]: "Act in such a way that you treat humanity, whether in your own person or in the person of any other, never merely as a means to an end, but always at the same time as an end" - Immanuel Kant, Grounding for the Metaphysics of Morals

 [^woody]: "The note of hope is the only note that can help us or save us from falling to the bottom of the heap of evolution, because, largely, about all a human being is, anyway, is just a hoping machine." - Woody Guthrie, Pastures of Plenty (pg.
-247)"
+247)